Articles

 2. Terminal Bench 2 simulates realistic DevOps scenarios (e.g., deployment, log analysis, script debugging), serving as a high-fidelity benchmark for assessing agent practicality.

-3. Qwen3.7-Max achieves 72.3% on SWE-bench—higher than M2.7—but M2.7 holds distinct advantages in specific DevOps settings like Terminal Bench 2.
+3. While Qwen3.7-Max achieves 72.3% on SWE-bench—outperforming M2.7—it’s worth noting that M2.7 holds distinct advantages in specialized DevOps settings like Terminal Bench 2.

 Standard model training relies on static (question, answer) pairs, teaching the model how to respond to given inputs.
-This approach has a fundamental limitation: real-world agent tasks are dynamic—they involve tool calls, handling unexpected outputs, and adapting strategies after failure.
+This approach has a fundamental limitation: real-world agent tasks are dynamic—they involve tool invocation, handling unexpected outputs, and adapting strategies after failure.

-Where M2.7 truly excels
+Where M2.7 Truly Excels

 The “SWE-Pro 56.22%” metric means: Given a real-world GitHub issue description, M2.7 successfully generates a pull request that passes all tests in over half of cases.
 This is a meaningful improvement over Claude Opus 4.6’s ~50%.